Address: Adria International Raceway, Località Smergoncino, 7, 45011 Adria RO, Italy

 In 2012, the circuit underwent its first modifications when a new first corner hairpin was installed for use by motorbike racers.
 This brought the first turn closer to the pit and paddock and in turn increased the amount of run-off available for the first corner.
 The original track remains unaltered for continued use in four wheeled competition, though the changes did effectively spell the end of the use of the 'Osso di Cane' test track, thanks to the new corner cutting across it rather abruptly.

-In recent years, Italian national championships have been the highlights of the racing calendar, with Formula Two and Formula Abarth among the visitors.
-Track days and driver training events make up the remainder alongside manufacturer days and general testing.
+Aside from the FIA WTCR as its new headline event, recent years have seen the Italian national championships as mainstays of the racing calendar, with Formula Two and Formula Abarth among the visitors.
+Track days and driver training events make up the remainder, alongside manufacturer days and general testing.

 Adria International Raceway is located near the town of the same name in the Italian Rovigo province.
 The nearest international airport is Venice's Marco Polo Airport, around a 70 minute drive to the north.